 CampusParc provides parking permits and transportation services for persons with disabilities.
 Visit CampusParc’s Accessible Parking Spaces page for more information regarding disability parking on campus.
 They also offer a map of accessible parking spaces.
 For those visiting Disability Services, there are multiple accessible parking spaces outside Pomerene Hall, on Neil Ave.
 There is also a disability parking lot behind Campbell Hall, across from Neil Ave.
 Garage on John Herrick Dr.

-OSU Paratransit and COTA's Project Mainstream are two adaptive transportation systems for OSU students, faculty and staff with disabilities.
+Ohio State Paratransit and COTA's Project Mainstream are two adaptive transportation systems for Ohio State students, faculty and staff with disabilities.

 This service operates throughout the year, transporting passengers curb-to-curb, both on and off campus within University established boundaries.
 The Paratransit also offers "Shopping Nights" where persons eligible to use the service are able to take the Paratransit to a local grocery store.

 To check the exact hours of Paratransit operation, learn the days and hours of Shopping Nights, and schedule rides, students should call the Paratransit Dispatch Line at 292 - 6202.
 Student Life Disability Services is not responsible for any scheduling.

 Disability Services Access Specialists are authorized to approve permanent riders for registered students.
 See our Registration Process page for details.

 Students who have temporary disabilities that impact mobility may be eligible to ride the campus paratransit service on a temporary basis.
 Examples of such situations might include broken ankles, using crutches for a short time frame or recovering from an operation.

 Students who wish to ride the paratransit service on a temporary basis may either stop by Disability Services during drop-in hours or contact the Transportation and Traffic Management office to become eligible.